Mena

 Assad

-The different pieces that make up my work don’t slot together conventionally, instead they flash in and out of each other with dreamlike whimsy.
-They are perpetually swinging between the oneiric nature of representational remembrance and the apparent-lucidity of episodic memory, blurring the real and the fantastical, the memories and the vision, questioning if they can ever be discerned.
+The various pieces that make up my work don’t slot together conventionally, instead they flash in and out of each other with dreamlike whimsy.
+They are perpetually swinging between the oneiric nature of representational remembrance and the apparent-lucidity of episodic memory, blurring the real and the fantastical, the memories and the vision, questioning that if memory can’t be defined then how can we, with great confidence, have a objective and progressive view of history.

 I am self-represented and take clients on a limited basis.